 First Nations Clinical Nurse Officers

-Our First Nations Clinical Nurse Officers work collaboratively with all of members of the multidisciplinary teams across the hospital to ensure culturally aware and safe practice is maintained with the patients best interest in mind.
+Our First Nations Clinical Nurse Officers work collaboratively with all members of the multidisciplinary teams across the hospital to ensure culturally aware and safe practice is maintained with the patients' best interests in mind.

-With their nursing experience, our nurses are able to work through barriers of care from both a sociocultural perspective as well as a medical perspective.
-Their roles are not only for supporting patients but also supporting the clinical staff on the wards.
+With their nursing experience, our nurses are able to work through barriers to care from both sociocultural and medical perspectives.
+Their roles support patients and clinical staff on the wards.

 First Nations Hospital Liaison Officers